angular/angular/aio/content/tutorial/first-app/first-app-lesson-01.md

 In this lesson, you updated a default Angular app to display *Hello world*.
 In the process, you learned about the `ng serve` command to serve your app locally for testing.

-If have any trouble with this lesson, review the completed code for it in the <live-example></live-example>.
+If you have any trouble with this lesson, review the completed code for it in the <live-example></live-example>.

 ## Next steps